AngleWyrm10/VillagerCoins/README.md

 #### Coins of the Realm
 For the coins, I've gone with the [Just Coins](https://www.curseforge.com/minecraft/mc-mods/just-coins) mod, which offers a suitable set of coins that can be interchanged with each other by crafting to the next higher/lower denomination.
 I've chosen a somewhat arbitrary target EMC value of 64 for the base copper coin, because it places the most common trades in the copper-silver range, with gold coins for expensive trades.

+The value a coin stores is defined by the trades.
+For example, a copper coin can be traded two for a piece of coal, one for a carrot, one for a stack of cobblestone.
+Whereas a silver coin can be traded for shears, or a couple maps, and a gold coin can purchase an enchanted book of Protection IV or Unbreaking II.

 | Coin | EMC |
 |------|-----|